DFHack/scripts/docs/multihaul.rst

 .. dfhack-tool::
     :summary: Haulers gather multiple nearby items when using wheelbarrows.
-    :tags: fort productivity items stockpile
+    :tags: fort gameplay items stockpile

-This tool allows dwarves to collect several adjacent items at once when performing hauling jobs with a wheelbarrow.
+This tool allows dwarves to collect several adjacent non-forbidden items at once when performing hauling jobs with a wheelbarrow.
 When enabled, new ``StoreItemInStockpile`` jobs with wheelbarrows will automatically attach nearby items so they can be hauled in a single trip.
 Jobs without wheelbarrows would try to attach one if autowheelbarrows option is on.